 Matches in Bern:

-On July 3, 2025, the Iberian duel between the world champions from Spain and their neighbors from Portugal will take place in the Wankdorf Stadium at 9 pm.
-The only European Championship final round match between Spain and Portugal to date was won 2:0 by the world champions.
+On 3 July 2025, the Wankdorf Stadium will host an Iberian clash between world champions Spain and their neighbours Portugal at 9 p.m.
+The only European Championship final between Spain and Portugal to date ended 2-0 to the Spaniards.
+They were once again the dominant side this time around, winning the match 5-0.

 Qualification: